anyakonovalenko/deep-learning-route-deviations-predictor/README.md

 This project analyzes real-world delivery route data to:
 - **Classify routes** based on their characteristics and execution patterns
-- **Predict quality scores** for routes using LSTM and Attention-based neural networks
+- **Predict quality scores** for routes using LSTM, CNN and Attention-based neural networks
 - **Analyze driver performance** and route deviations
 - **Compare planned vs. actual routes** to identify optimization opportunities